lvgl/lvgl/docs/libs/sjpg.rst

 -  Supports both normal JPG and the custom SJPG formats.
 -  Decoding normal JPG consumes RAM with the size fo the whole uncompressed image (recommended only for devices with more RAM)
--  SJPG is a custom format based on “normal” JPG and specially made for LVGL.
+-  SJPG is a custom format based on "normal" JPG and specially made for LVGL.
--  SJPG is ‘split-jpeg’ which is a bundle of small jpeg fragments with an sjpg header.
+-  SJPG is 'split-jpeg' which is a bundle of small jpeg fragments with an sjpg header.
 -  SJPG size will be almost comparable to the jpg file or might be a slightly larger.